 Membership with the national professional association provides a national perspective on the therapeutic recreation profession.
-Member benefits include: low cost to no cost professional development events, communities of practice, and the opportunity to influence development of the profession with voting rights and the opportunity to run for a director position
+Member benefits include low cost to no cost professional development events, communities of practice, and the opportunity to influence development of the profession with voting rights and the opportunity to run for a director position

 ATRA professional members are entitled to a 50% discount off CTRA membership fees.
+ATRA accepts online payment options with your Visa, Mastercard or PayPal account.

-ATRA will remit fees on your behalf and you will receive a separate membership package directly from CTRA.
+ATRA will remit fees on your behalf, and you will receive a separate membership package directly from CTRA.